bsorrentino/bsorrentino/_posts/2023-03-16-generate_references_table_from_code_comments.md

    * if yes then store it in a reference list
 1. run traverse of source code structure for each source file starting from the project folder

-## A Swift MacOS Comment Parser Desktop Application
+## A MacOS comment parser application

 As said my first implementation is in [Swift] as a MacOS desktop application based on [SwiftUI] framework.
 Below I'll share with you the main parts of the implementation